| Introduction A head of a school today faces many challenges. These derive

 Managing change and making it 'stick' is a process involving

-2 Diagnose current reality by taking stock of 'Where are we
+the following important features: 1 Recognise the need to change - starting with yourself.2 Diagnose current reality by taking stock of 'Where are we

 today and where would we like to be tomorrow after the changes?'